cissna/gite/README.md

 I made some alpha versions with Gemini (see `alpha/`) and it worked really well.
-But then I realized I wanted it to be more robust of a tool than vague prompting would make, so I created this repo and outlines the tool I wanted to make in pseudocode.
+But then I realized I wanted it to be more robust of a tool than vague prompting would make, so I created this repo and outlined the tool I wanted to make in pseudocode.
 See below:

 ## Pseudocode
 ```pseudocode